-Quitting your smoking and limiting alcohol is a sure remedy for sleep apnea.
+Quitting your smoking and limiting alcohol can certainly help sleep apnea without CPAP.

 The proven power of better air quality

-It doesn’t do much good to talk about sleep apnea cures without a CPAP and breathing better without a quick mention about the huge benefits of HEPA air filters.
+It doesn’t do much good to talk about sleep apnea cures without a CPAP and breathing better without a quick mention of the huge benefits of HEPA air filters.

 A HEPA Air Filter traps harmful particles like pollen, pet dander, pet hair, mold spores, dust mites & tobacco smoke.
 But it also traps allergens and other solid particles.
 If you suffer from allergies you may well see relief on that front too.

-So check out all the benefits you could see from adding a HEPA Air Filter in your house.
+So check out all the benefits you could see from adding a HEPA Air Filter (click to see my article of top picks) in your house.

 — Middle Class Dad (@middleclassdad1) July 19, 2018